Observation of Super-ballistic Brownian Motion in Liquid: Introduction

 Then, the presence of the colored noise term would alter the asymptotic form of the MSD in comparison to the white noise case.
 A more complete description can be obtained by expanding the VACF for a particle initialized with zero velocity, found in \cite{clercx_brownian_1992}.
 Expanding to second order gives

-It is worth noting that the above expression is close to the results derived for the fractional Langevin equation (FLE) for noises governed by a correlation function proportional to $t^{-\alpha}$, $\alpha \epsilon(0,1)$ except with $\beta = 1$ \cite{tateishi_different_2012, sandev_langevin_2014}.
-For these viscoelastic models, the short time scaling is still set by $t^3$.
+It is worth noting that the above expression is close to the results derived for the fractional Langevin equation (FLE) for less singular memory kernels except with $\beta = 1$ \cite{tateishi_different_2012, sandev_langevin_2014}.
+For physically relevant viscoelastic models, the short time scaling is still set by $t^3$.
 It is only when considering the fluid inertial contribution that the asymptotic power law scaling is changed.
 Furthermore, in the limit of small $\rho_f$, we recover the same $t^3$ scaling demonstrated for a Brownian particle in air.
-Thus, by conditioning the initial velocity of the Brownian particle to be zero, the short-time behavior of the particle is determined by the correlation of the thermal noise and a new asymptotic $t^{5/2}$ super-ballistic scaling of the MSD is expected.
+Thus, by conditioning the initial velocity of the Brownian particle to be zero, the short-time behavior of the particle is determined by the correlation of the thermal noise and an asymptotic $t^{5/2}$ super-ballistic scaling of the MSD is expected.
 Furthermore, a similar $t^{5/2}$ term appears as a correction factor to the MSD of a Brownian particle in a shear flow \cite{clercx_brownian_1992}.
 This correspondence makes sense, as the shear flow carries the free inertial effects into the long time limit \cite{katayama_brownian_1996}.
 In an analogous way, we expect that the removal of the obscuring ballistic motion of the initial velocity should reveal the color of the thermal force on the short time MSD.